Technigo/project-music-releases/README.md

-# Music Releases
+# Project Music Releases
-This was a pair-programming project using React including:
+This was a pair-programming project during Technigo Bootcamp.

+Learning objectives:
 - How to write React components
 - How to use .map to iterate over an array of data and mount many components
 - How to use React props to feed information to components
 - How to structure React projects into small chunks

-## The problem

-We divided everything into smaller compontents, using props, flexbox and .map.
+- How to strictly follow a design guideline

 ## View it live